ClaireRoberts1403/LetsGoHiking/README.md

 This user is new to hiking and not sure of where to go and routes to take.
 This site will give them a full guide and the user can build themselves up from easy challenges up to the hard challenges collect awards along the way.
 #### User Story 3 - The Social Bragger
 This user will enjoy completing challenges for the awards and the bragging rights, they will be vocal users of the community blog and will need fresh content and products in the shop, as well as on the social media accounts to keep them engaged.
-#### User Story 4 - Site admin
+#### User Story 4 - Site owner
-The site admin will want easy access to add neew products and add new challenges.
+The site owner will want easy access to add new products and add new challenges.
 The will want a way for users to suggest challenges and to give direct feedback to the site admin.

 ### Wireframes
 ![Landing page wireframe](/media/readme/landing_page_wireframe.png)
 ![Challenges page wireframe](/media/readme/challenges_wireframe.png)
 ![Shop wireframe](/media/readme/shop-wireframe.png)
+#### Orginal idea - planning stage.
 * [Idea overview](https://eb258abd-fe1f-4a1b-99b7-36b61e9f6869.ws-eu01.gitpod.io/files/download/?id=b6ed0fda-0a2f-40cf-9f35-c2f7bb6b2716)
 * [Slimmed down Idea Brainstorm](https://eb258abd-fe1f-4a1b-99b7-36b61e9f6869.ws-eu01.gitpod.io/files/download/?id=3d6fe427-68bd-484f-ae0d-abfc5ec0fc2f)
 * [Idea Brainstorm](https://eb258abd-fe1f-4a1b-99b7-36b61e9f6869.ws-eu01.gitpod.io/files/download/?id=88b86278-b4d0-4e99-9ac8-32ac644b12e6)